Marloes van der Kamp

 Marloes: ‘My teaching style is interactive, involved, inviting and precise.

 I grew up with yoga.
 From childhood on I was interested in yoga & spiritual development.
-As a small child I had to laugh at my father’s yoga postures and soon I started imitating him and joining him.
-Now I give yoga and meditation lessons for almost 20 years.
+As a small child, I laughed at my father’s yoga postures and soon I started imitating him and joining him.
+Now I already give yoga and meditation lessons for more than 20 years.

 I have been trained as a yoga teacher in classical hatha yoga (Sivananda system), yin yoga (system Paul Grilley), transformative yoga (system Swami Vidyanand) and tantra yoga (non-dualistic Saivism).